elentok/format-on-save.nvim/README.md

 - **Synchronous formatting** - Most of the formatters I use are quite fast and the delay isn't noticeable to me.
-- **Format on save only** (no partial formatting) - There's a `:Format` command you can call whenever you want but the purpose of this plugin is to save after formatting.
+- **Format on save only** (no partial formatting) - There's a `:Format` command you can call whenever you want but the purpose of this plugin is to format when saving.

 ## TODO